Diabetes Educator Certificate Program

 at a glance

-$1,525 (domestic students - textbook not included).
-Please see below for international tuition.
+Tuition: Please see below for domestic and international tuition.

 Have questions about the Diabetes Educator Certificate Program?
 Check our Frequently Asked Questions page!

-Michener’s Diabetes Educator Certificate Program is designed to be flexible, with online delivery, combined with a two (2) day live workshop mid-semester.
-Study on your own time and at your own pace, and complete the Certificate in six (6) months.
-Upon successful completion of the online program, workshop, and final exam you will receive The Michener Institute’s Certificate in Diabetes Education.
+Michener’s Diabetes Educator Certificate Program (DEDI400) is designed to be flexible, with online delivery.
+The Certificate Program length is six (6) months.
+Upon successful completion of the program, you will receive The Michener Institute’s Certificate in Diabetes Education.

 Course Modules and Evaluation